 This therapist has indicated that they belong to an Accredited Register.

 £40 for a 50 minute counselling session.
 I am open to considering a lower fee depending on a client's financial circumstances.
 I use the telephone or Zoom since face to face counselling is not possible at present.
 Fees may change when face to face counselling resumes.

 The assessment is free and I prefer to conduct this on Zoom.
 This will take about half an hour and allows you to talk about the issues that concern you and for us both to decide if we can work together.

 I am available for daytime appointments from 11am and evening appointments from 6pm on Tuesday, Wednesday or Thursday.
 Sometimes I can offer Saturday mornings.

 I worked with a colleague to present an afternoon of training in bereavement counselling for qualified and trainee counsellors.

-I have been involved as a committee member for Community Counselling, a local charity organisation, that offers affordable counselling, for several years.
+I have been a committee member for Community Counselling, a local charity organisation, that offers affordable counselling, for several years.
 I am also part of the Contexts and Issues group that ensures the smooth running of the service.